ossf/fuzz-introspector/doc/sphinx/source/user-guides/comparing-introspector-reports.rst

 run it with the full version of the setup.

 First, comment out the lines at https://github.com/google/oss-fuzz/blob/a8cb9370f0dddf33111b1a7ce6d715633d5400df/projects/libarchive/libarchive_fuzzer.cc#L39-L73
-Then, we build the introspecto report using a 1 second runtime:
+Then, we build the introspector report using a 1 second runtime:

 .. code-block:: bash